andrewdegirolamo/zig-rive/README.md

-Binding for the Rive C++ runtime for Zig.
-Right now this is just a C API and an example of how to use it written in zig (Only metal implementation so far)
+Zig Bindings for the Rive C++ runtime.
+An example implementation for metal (other backends coming soon) can be found in the examples/ directory.

 Mac build prerequisites: